 An Overview of the AIM Act

-In December of 2020, the American Innovation and Manufacturing (AIM) Act of 2020 was enacted, which gives the US Environmental Protection Agency (EPA) new regulatory authorities to address HFC refrigerants.
+In December of 2020, the American Innovation and Manufacturing (AIM) Act of 2020 was enacted, which gives the US Environmental Protection Agency (EPA) new regulatory authorities to address HFC refrigerants for environmental sustainability.

-The AIM Act is a major shift for HFC refrigerant management.
+The AIM Act is a major shift for HFC refrigerant management and refrigerant tracking.
 In fact, the AIM Act could completely change how you manage HFC refrigerants in the near-term.